sethsh7/hla-prs-toolkit/README.md

 ## License

 Resources are provided under the GNU General Public License v3.0.
-For more information please see the LICENCE file.
+For more information please LICENCE.